Suzhou Industrial Park railway station

 Suzhou Industrial Park railway station or Suzhou Yuanqu railway station (苏州园区站 (Sūzhōu Yuánqū zhàn)) is a railway station of Shanghai–Nanjing Intercity Railway located in Suzhou Industrial Park, Suzhou, Jiangsu, People's Republic of China.

 Layout

 This station's area is 8120 square metres.
 It has three floors (2 above ground and 1 underground).
 It has 5 tracks and 3 platforms.

 To enter the station, passengers can use the escalator from the ground floor to the ticket office or to the waiting hall on the 2nd floor.
 Passengers can exit the station through the underground passage to reach the bus station north or west of the square.
 There is a designated taxi pick-up area underground.

+A CR200J-C EMU train passes through Suzhou Industrial Park Station.

 Transport

 This station has 11 bus routes: